Content

 Check out our guide on how to take Viagra for the best results for more tips and insight.

-If you were thinking about skipping these prescription medications for something you can without a prescription, think again.
+If you were thinking about skipping these prescription medications for something you can take without a prescription, think again.

 The FDA advises people to avoid certain male-enhancement products sold through retailers like Amazon and eBay because they may contain dangerous drug ingredients.